 - Directly from you, for example in applications, emails, letters, phone calls, and conversations in our stores (including information provided on your behalf by someone else, e.g. an employer, financial adviser and accountant).

-- Through entries into our competitions, surveys, promotions, and conversations with us on social media.
+- Through you attending events in our Stores and Lounges, entries into our competitions, surveys, promotions, and conversations with us on social media.

 - By observing how you use our products and services, or those of other members of our Group, for example from the transactions and operation of your accounts and services, including through the use of artificial intelligence or machine learning to analyse aggregated/combined datasets, to make forecasts/projections of revenue and cash flow, and to improve a service or systems in terms of machine learning or analytics cookie usage.
 Information will be used both for the development and deployment of the machine learning.